-During the three years ended December 31, 2013, the Company did not hold any non-derivative instruments designated as hedges or any derivatives designated as fair value hedges.
+During the year ended December 31, 2014, the Company did not hold any non-derivative instruments designated as hedges or any derivatives designated as fair value hedges.
 In addition, the Company does not enter into derivative financial instruments for speculative or trading purposes.
 Derivative contracts are entered into only with counterparties that management considers creditworthy.
 Cash flows from hedging activities are reported in the statement of cash flows in the same classification as the hedged item, generally as a component of cash flows from operations.

-Foreign Currency Translation
+Foreign Currency

 The functional currency of the Company's Canadian operations is the U.S. dollar, while the U.K. operation's functional currency is the British Pound.
-Our Canadian operations' monetary assets and liabilities are remeasured at period end exchange rates while non-monetary items are remeasured at historical rates.
+The Company's Canadian operations' monetary assets and liabilities are remeasured at period end exchange rates while non-monetary items are remeasured at historical rates.
 Income and expense accounts are remeasured at the average rates in effect during the year, except for those expenses related to balance sheet amounts that are remeasured at historical exchange rates.
-Our U.K. operations' assets and liabilities are translated using exchange rates in effect at the end of the period, and revenues and costs are translated using average exchange rates for the period.
+The Company's U.K. operations' assets and liabilities are translated using exchange rates in effect at the end of the period, and revenues and costs are translated using average exchange rates for the period.
 For the Company's Canadian operations, gains and losses from foreign currency remeasurement related to tax balances are included as a component of income tax expense while all other remeasurement gains and losses are included in miscellaneous income (expense).
 For the Company's U.K. operations, foreign currency translation adjustments are reported in OCI.
-The foreign currency remeasurement gain recognized in miscellaneous income for the year ended December 31, 2013 was \$8.0 million compared to a loss of \$3.1 million for the year ended December 31, 2012.
+The foreign currency remeasurement gain recognized in miscellaneous income for the year ended December 31, 2014 was \$5.8 million compared to \$8.0 million for the year ended December 31, 2013.